Mathys-Rituper/Mathys-Rituper/README.md

 ## Education

+👨‍💻 I'm currently a Cybersecurity Student at ENSIBS Vannes, France engineering programme

 🎓 I have successfuly obtained a DUT Informatique (Associate's Degree in IT) at the Grenoble Alpes University's Insitute of Technology 2.

-💭 I'm now looking for an apprenticeship in Cybersecurity to pursue my goal of becoming a Cybersecurity Engineer !

 ## Skills & projects